Was she a dancer? Was she a singer?

 Carmen Miranda (born Maria do Carmo Miranda da Cunha; 9 February 1909—5 August 1955) was a Portuguese-Brazilian singer, dancer, and actress.

-Miranda, a native Portuguese, came to Brazil in 1910 and became a popular radio star there in the 1920's.
-She entered film in the 1930's and entered the Hollywood scene in the 1940's with Down Argentine Way.
-She was at least partially responsible for popularizing samba and platform shoes in the United States and by 1945 was the highest paid woman in Hollywood.
+Miranda, a native Portuguese, came to Brazil in 1910 and became a popular radio star there in the 1920s.
+She entered film in the '30s and made her Hollywood debut in 1940 with Down Argentine Way.
+She was at least partially responsible for popularizing Samba and platform shoes in the United States, and by 1945 was the highest-paid woman in Hollywood.